 Qualifications

 Baucus Leaders MT will be selected based on commitment to public service, academic performance, and interest in Montana's public sector.
 The program is open to all students currently enrolled (online or in-person) as undergrad or graduate students at a Montana-based college or university.
-Students must be in good academic standing and continue to be enrolled in Spring Semester 2024.
+Students must be in good academic standing and continue to be enrolled in Spring Semester 2026.
 Students from BIPOC, LGBTQ+2S, and under-resourced communities are highly encouraged to apply.

 Application Materials

-Applications are due Friday, December 8, 2023 at 5pm MST.
+Applications are due Friday, January 23, 2026 at 11:59pm (end of day) MST.

 A law school student group representative must complete this form for any event sponsored by their student group.
 It must be submitted two weeks prior to the event or the event will not be approved.
 The purpose of this form is to coordinate calendaring to avoid conflict with other events, make sure guidelines are followed and give our staff enough time to process requests and prepare for the event.
 Events will be scheduled on a first come, first served basis.